SeasomeMaggot/Houdini_Flipbook_Cache_Plugin/README.md

 #Copy and parameter before click the tool button.

 #This tool support multipule parameter channels.
 Use vector input for multi channels.
-Make sure the len of vector inputs matchs the channel quantity.
+Make sure the length of vector inputs matchs the channel quantity.

 #You can choose to generate file cache nodes.